RRoggia/rroggia.github.io/engineer-diary/AWS/developer-tools/code-commit.md

 ## Overview

 Code Commit is a version control system (VCS) service  that enables you to store and manage Git repositories in your AWS Account.
+This service runs for an AWS Region.

 It offers similiar functionalities like the most known VCS products like GitHub.